statespacedev/starid/README.md

 171031

-with info concerning image pixels and star identifiers available via libstarid image_info(target_starndx), next step is an initial iteration of our [two languages]((https://www.linkedin.com/pulse/small-deltas-from-neural-machine-translation-noah-smith/)), one reflecting geometric structures and relationships, the other reflecting star identifiers.
+with info concerning image pixels and star identifiers available via libstarid image_info(target_starndx), next step is an initial iteration of our two languages, one reflecting geometric structures and relationships, the other reflecting star identifiers.

 the focus is a quick proof of concept using neural machine translation to identify ten stars, starndxs zero to nine. the languages are to be as simple as possible for this first iteration. this means the nouns and their orderings, and so the sentences, are always similar for a particular star. sentences are generated from images in a deterministic manner that's not sensitive to image yaw. in a sense, first iteration sentences themselves are pretty simple star identifiers, setting aside flexibility and complexity for later iterations.

 171030

-with contemplation and reading over a two week vacation, there's an [overall picture](https://www.linkedin.com/pulse/small-deltas-from-neural-machine-translation-noah-smith/) of what star identification as neural machine translation looks like.
+with contemplation and reading over a two week vacation, there's an overall picture of what star identification as neural machine translation looks like.

 next step is to get the information needed for creating two languages available in python. this will come from the cpp stars app via libstarid and pybind11.

-here's a quick memory refresh on the baseline sky. it's the 8876 stars brighter than visual magnitude 6.5. the skymap catalog rows for these stars are in the [skymap text file](https://raw.githubusercontent.com/noahhsmith/starid/master/stars/skymap.txt). we've now added a skymap ods spreadsheet with some basic parsing of the fixed width text file, so the hd, hr, and common name identifiers are easily accessible. for example starndx 3, used for many of the starid example images, is the fourth row. cg andromeda, hd 224801, hr 9080.
+here's a quick memory refresh on the baseline sky. it's the 8876 stars brighter than visual magnitude 6.5. the skymap catalog rows for these stars are in the skymap text file. we've now added a skymap ods spreadsheet with some basic parsing of the fixed width text file, so the hd, hr, and common name identifiers are easily accessible. for example starndx 3, used for many of the starid example images, is the fourth row. cg andromeda, hd 224801, hr 9080.

     SKY2000 J000043.63+451512.0	114	224801	53568	 BD+44	4538	9080	42458			CG    And